Correlation does not imply causation: Third factor C (the common-causal variable) causes both A and B

 Further research has called this conclusion into question.
 Instead, it may be that other underlying factors, like genes, diet and exercise, affect both HDL levels and the likelihood of having a heart attack; it is possible that medicines may affect the directly measurable factor, HDL levels, without affecting the chance of heart attack.

 Bidirectional causation: A causes B, and B causes A

 Causality is not necessarily one-way;

 in a predator-prey relationship, predator numbers affect prey numbers, but prey numbers, i.e. food supply, also affect predator numbers.
 Another well-known example is that cyclists have a lower Body Mass Index than people who do not cycle.
 This is often explained by assuming that cycling increases physical activity levels and therefore decreases BMI.
-Because results from prospective studies on people who increase their bicycle use show a smaller effect on BMI than cross-sectional studies, there may be some reverse causality as well (i.e. people with a lower BMI are more likely to cycle).
+Because results from prospective studies on people who increase their bicycle use show a smaller effect on BMI than cross-sectional studies, there may be some reverse causality as well.
+For example, people with a lower BMI may be more likely to want to cycle in the first place.